-Our staff has all been through the Savannah Mission Bible Training Center residential program themselves.
+Our staff has all been through the residential program themselves.
 They do not receive any salary but work as missionaries giving back their lives to serve the Lord by reaching out to others.
 Typically, we have around ten full counselors on staff along with the directors and a handful of junior counselors.
 This provides many opportunities for one-on-one counseling and mentoring.
-The Assistant Executive Directors at each center work directly with the Executive Director to train the staff with an understanding of our mission and an unyielding commitment of faithfulness to it, oversee the general condition of the buildings and raise the necessary support as well as teach and counsel.
+They live and work at the center amongst the residents helping them build a relationship with the Lord while at the same time adding structure and support.
+The Assistant Executive Directors at each center works directly with the Executive Director to train the staff, oversee the general condition of the buildings, and raise the necessary funding as well as teach and counsel.
 Rev. Bradley W. Wanhala is the Assistant Executive Director of Savannah MBTC.
-Brad came to Savannah from the Michigan center in 2004 following the call of God to help others as he had been helped.
+Brad came to Savannah from the Michigan center in 2004 following the call of God to help others.

 Rev. Stephen R. Schwartz is the Executive Director of Mission Teens, Inc. He travels the country year-round to each center providing oversight and leadership.
 Since Jim Bracken the founders passing, the men and women who worked directly with him and caught his vision for helping people have carried on.
 Jim told us that the ministry would continue as long as we continue to love one another.

 While Mission Teens has gone on to see many changes and improvements over the past 50 years, the curriculum and format are still the same in all Mission Teens centers.
 Jim and Isabelle “Boydie” Bracken were led to seek a long term solution for the people they were ministering to out of their home.
 They found a former hotel in the rural town of Norma, NJ.
 This would be the first Mission Teens center.
 15 years later they were given an 88 acre ranch in Alabama and the ministry expanded.
 We recently opened our 20th location as more and more people need help.